 IR35 can affect the way you operate your business.
 If your contract is found to be inside IR35, you will not be able to benefit from the same tax efficiencies than you otherwise would.

 However, there are still ways in which you may be able to operate to make the most of your money.

 How is your IR35 status determined?

 HMRC’s complex test considers a number of factors when looking at your contract, including:

-- Direction and Control - how much control does your client have over your working conditions?
+- Control - how much control does your client have over your working conditions?

 - Substitution - do you have a replacement to undertake your work in the event that you cannot fulfil your duties?

 - Mutuality of Obligation - are you required to complete a specific task or is their scope for your client to ask you to perform additional duties?